 Masisa is the largest MDF manufacturer in the Argentinean market.
 Our total MDF board sales for the six months ended June 30, 2005 were US\$12.6 million compared to US\$9.4 million for the same period in 2004.
 Our total MDF board sales in 2004 were US\$21.4 million compared to US\$14.7 million in 2003.
 As in the case of particle board, the increase in sales during 2004 and through June 30, 2005 was due to higher demand for these products as a result of the economic recovery in Argentina that began in 2003 and continued through 2005.
 The large increase in sales in 2003 followed a steep decline in 2002, when, in order to minimize the impact of the devaluation, Masisa Argentina shifted the main part of its domestic sales of MDF to exports.
 The Argentinean MDF market was a fast-growing market that expanded approximately 530% between 1995 and 1999.
 However, the economic crisis of 2002 adversely affected the market.
 In 2003 and 2004, the market expanded rapidly compared to 2002.
-We believe the positive growth trend in the economy will continue in the short-term and that the market for wood board products will continue to recover as a result.
-However, there can be no assurance that the economy will continue to recover or that sales of wood board products will increase as a result.
+We believe the positive growth trend in the economy will continue to recover or that sales of wood board products will increase as a result.
 Consumption is still below its pre-crisis levels and historic highs.
 In the first half of 2002, Alto Paraná (Paneles Arauco) began operations at its new MDF plant in Argentina.
 In addition to Alto Paraná, there is only one other competitor in this market, Tableros Guillermina S.A.